 For width and length, have your dog stand in front of you and measure the distance from his nose to the base of his tail.
 Add a couple of inches and this is the length of cage he will be comfortable in.
 For height, first check to see if your dog is taller when standing or sitting, and in his tallest pose measure from the floor to the top of his head.
 Add a couple of inches and you now have the height you need.

-Some breeds like Labradors, Golden Retrievers and Jack Russells can be chewing machines.
-A puppy of any breed that is teething can find that soft-shelled crate are just delicious.
-Well constructed wire or plastic crates are the preferred choice for many standard dog owners.
+Some breeds like Labradors, Golden Retrievers, and Jack Russells can be chewing machines.
+A puppy of any breed that is teething can find that soft-shelled crates are just delicious.
+Well-constructed wire or plastic crates are the preferred choice for many standard dog owners.

-Generally designed for the medium to large dog they are intended to be permanently placed in one location.
+Generally designed for medium to large dogs they are intended to be permanently placed in one location.
 They tend to be more visually appealing and some can even be used as items of furniture.
-Plan ahead where you intend to put it as these can take up more space than you may initially think.
-Also make a note whether you want the door of the crate to be at one end or on the side.
+Plan where you intend to put it as these can take up more space than you may initially think.
+Also, make a note whether you want the door of the crate to be at one end or on the side.

 These are sturdy and can quickly be folded into a flat pack.
 This is useful if you regularly move the crate around the house.
-They are easy to clean and many soft dog beds are sold in sizes to match the standard size crates.
-Some models of wire crate have two doors so the crate can be placed either sideways or lengthwise in a convenient place.
+They are easy to clean and many soft dog beds are sold in sizes to match the standard-size crates.
+Some models of wire crates have two doors so the crate can be placed either sideways or lengthwise in a convenient place.